deshack/pinit/readme.txt

 * Completely rewritten code
 * One widget to rule them all
 * Added shortcodes
-* Tested up to WP 3.8
+* Tested up to WP4.0

 = 0.3 =
 * Feature: Pin Widget